TheMrSheldon/libdl/docs/basics/arithmetics.md

 destroyed, it destroys its memory.
 The alternative would be *shared* ownership, where multiple tensors can own the same memory and the memory is only destroyed after all tensors are destroyed that reference this memory.
 This is usually implemented using an atomic (i.e., thread safe) reference counter (see, e.g., std::shared_ptr).
-However, in the design of this library we went for unique ownership to remove may time-costly atomic increments and decrements.
+However, in the design of this library we went for unique ownership to remove time-costly atomic increments and decrements.
 If you need shared ownership, you could however always use `std::shared_ptr<dl::Tensor>`.

 Finally, you may have noticed that arithmetic functions usually come with multiple overloads.
 For example for `dl::pow`